aptech/docs/docs/CR-inthp3.rst

         "pds->type", "scalar."
         "The contents, if any, are set by the user and are passed by inthp1 to the user-provided function without modification."

-    :param ctl: instance of an inthpControl structure with members
+    :param ctl:
-    :type ctl: TODO
+    :type ctl: instance of an inthpControl structure with members

     .. csv-table::
         :widths: auto